 Integrated Care Strategy

-The Partnership will hold partners (including the ICB) to account for playing their part in delivering the strategy.
+The Partnership will hold partners to account for playing their part (including the Integrated Care Board and Local Authorities as statutory members of the ICP) in delivering the strategy and improving the health and wellbeing of our population.

 Meet our partnership committee members